Priority Deadline is March 15.

 Applicants to the LL.M. program are not required to take an entrance exam.
 The LSAT will not be considered for admission.

-International applicants are required to demonstrate English proficiency by taking the TOEFL exam.
+International applicants are required to demonstrate English proficiency by taking the TOEFL or IELTS exam.
 The admissions committee may also require a video interview as part of the admissions process.

 Application to the LL.M. program will require a $100 application fee.